Skip to main content

 May 1

 As you prepare to assist in major surgeries, perform post-operative care and conduct other procedures and health processes, you'll learn the power of medicine and the impact of caring for a community.
 Physician assistants help to increase access to healthcare where it's needed most.
-Some courses you'll take to prepare for physician assistant school are:

 • Biology